Skip to footer content

 Code Explanation

-This above code demonstrates how to split a large PDF file into smaller chunks using iTextSharp.
+This code demonstrates how to split a large PDF file into smaller chunks using iTextSharp.
 Each smaller PDF document will contain a portion of the original document.

 Splitting PDF Using iTextSharp